hardbyte/python-can/README.rst

 - receiving, sending, and periodically sending messages
 - normal and extended arbitration IDs
 - `CAN FD <https://en.wikipedia.org/wiki/CAN_FD>`__ support
-- many different loggers and readers supporting playback: ASC (CANalyzer format), BLF (Binary Logging Format by Vector), CSV, SQLite and Canutils log
+- many different loggers and readers supporting playback: ASC (CANalyzer format), BLF (Binary Logging Format by Vector), TRC, CSV, SQLite, and Canutils log
 - efficient in-kernel or in-hardware filtering of messages on supported interfaces
 - bus configuration reading from a file or from environment variables
 - command line tools for working with CAN buses (see the `docs <https://python-can.readthedocs.io/en/stable/scripts.html>`__)